terraref/computing-pipeline/.github/ISSUE_TEMPLATE.md

 <!---
 ### Details

+USE CASES: "As an _state role_  I would like to _state what you wish to do_ "

 How would this change help? (you, the project, the user community?
 How would it be used?
       Are there any examples (existing software / utilities)?
-Please provide links, screenshots, etc-->
+Please provide reproducible code snippets, links, screenshots, etc

+-->
-### Completion Criteria
+### Completion Criteria (REQUIRED/ESSENTIAL)

 <!--- How will we know when this is done?

-please use boxes like
-for a bug:
+Examples:

+FOR A BUG:
 * [ ] Now I can [topic of question / bug]

-for a discussion:
+FOR A DISCUSSION:
 * [ ] Discuss and develop requirements docs; create issues for next steps for a new feature
+* [ ] Create follow up epic / issues

+FOR A FEATURE REQUEST
 * [ ] create algorithm
 * [ ] write test
 * [ ] add to pipeline
 --->